Why we need to disrupt the family law sector in the UK

 If the government and judiciary are serious about online courts becoming a reality by 2017, and real end-to-end innovation in the family justice sector, they have to engage with the tech community and our agile methods more wholeheartedly.
 Agile is not putting things out to consultation.

 Agile innovation means designing systems around user behaviour, getting things wrong, asking for feedback, learning from mistakes, giving up on things that your customers tell you they don’t value, even when you think they are wrong!
 It’s building quick and cheap so you can rip it up if it’s wrong –it’s a fundamental shift in seeing customers as equal and creating a dialogue about what would really help, rather than dismissing the user as naive or incapable of understanding the complexities of the law.
-Ultimately it requires radical cultural change by government and the judiciary for any hope of a digital near future.
+Ultimately it requires radical cultural change by the government and the judiciary for any hope of a digital near future.

 Disruption will come from outside the legal industry

-It seems inevitable that change in the divorce and separation industry will really take off with further savvy investment in disruptive tech-start-ups.
+It seems inevitable that change in the divorce and separation industry will really take off with further savvy investment in disruptive tech start ups.
 The most cursory PEST analysis reveals that political, economic, social and technological factors are aligned, making the climate ripe for disruption.
 With this in mind and the very real problem of churning out distressed and broken people as the result of poor separation and divorce processes, it can only be a matter of time before there is an onslaught of disruption in the legal industry.
 Perhaps then we become a more civilized, advanced and humane society measuring our civilization not in its need for lawyers and advocates but in its caring approach to its citizens.

 Start your amicable divorce journey